 3. Sweet Potatoes

-At only $1.99 to $2.49 per pound, they’re a great buy.
+At around $1.99 to $2.49 per pound, they’re a great buy.
 Sweet potatoes are rich in fiber and beta-carotene, a powerful antioxidant that helps prevent heart disease, cancer, and age-related blindness.
-Carrots are even cheaper, at 79 to 99 cents a pound, and equally high in beta-carotene.

 As a cheap and nutritious source of protein, you can’t beat beans.
 They’re extremely high in fiber and in lignans, a type of phytoestrogen that may help protect against breast cancer in postmenopausal women and reduces the risk of other cancers as well.
 In the bulk section, they average $1.39 to $1.99 per pound.
 And at 99 cents a pound, dried peas are the best deal in town.